 2012 December 07 09:41 GMT

-Cisco Security Intelligence Operations has detected significant activity related to Portuguese-language spam e-mail messages that claim to contain personal pictures for the recipient.
+Cisco Security has detected significant activity related to Portuguese-language spam e-mail messages that claim to contain personal pictures for the recipient.
 The text in the e-mail message attempts to convince the recipient to follow a link and view the pictures.
 However, the link directs the user to a malicious .cpl file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID4856, and RuleID4867KVR) may contain the following file: